-Wool length can impact the effectiveness of preventative chemicals.
-It is vital you use the right chemical for the task, consider wool length in your chemical selection and follow the label instructions.
+It is vital you use the right chemical for the task, consider application method, previous chemical usage for both fly and lice management and follow the label instructions.

 Where possible, time applications to extend the protection period.
 For example, if you shear in early December, applying a preventative chemical six weeks later in mid-January can help to protect the sheep.